triestpa/Open-Cryptochat/README.md

 #### Symetric Encryption & Trust

-Symetric encryption = shared key, external trust

-Let's say we're trading numbers.
-We're trading the numbers through a third party, but we don't want the third party to know which number we are exchanging.
+Let's say we're trading secret numbers.
+We're sending the numbers through a third party, but we don't want the third party to know which number we are exchanging.

 In order to accomplish this, we'll have to exchange a shared secret first - let's use "5".

-We'll use the "modulo" operation in order to transform an input number into an output.
+We'll use modular arithmetic in order to transform an input number into an output.
 We can write this simple equation as `x modulo s = y`, where `x` is the exposed (encrypted) message, `s` is the shared secret key (5), and `y` is the unencrypted result.

-Let's say we want to exchange the number 2.
-We can send 12 as a message since `12 modulo 5 = 2` (5 goes into 12 twice, leaving 2 remaining).
+If we want to exchange the number 2, we can send 12 as a message since `12 modulo 5 = 2` (5 goes into 12 twice, leaving 2 remaining).
 Since we both share the secret key (5), we'll both know that 2 was the exchanged number.

 The true exchanged number (2), is effectively hidden from anyone listening in the middle, since the only message passed between us was 12.
-Even if someone is able to retrieve both the unencrypted source (12) and the encrypted value (2), they will still not know what the secret key is.
-In this example, "12 modulo 10" is also equal to 2, so an interceptor could not know for certain whether the secret key is 5 or 10, and thus could not dependably decrypt future messages.
+If someone is able to retrieve both the unencrypted result (12) and the encrypted value (2), they will still not know what the secret key is.
+In this example, "12 modulo 10" is also equal to 2, so an interceptor could not know for certain whether the secret key is 5 or 10, and therefore could not dependably decrypt future messages.

-Modulo is considered a "one-way" function, since it cannot be trivially reversed.
+Modulo is thus considered a "one-way" function, since it cannot be trivially reversed.

 Modern encryption algorithms are, to vastly simplify and generalize, very complex applications of this general principle.
-Through the use of large prime numbers (prime factorization is computationally expensive), long private keys, and multiple rounds of cipher transformation, these algorithms will take a very inconvenient amount a time (often over 1 million years) to crack.
+Through the use of large prime numbers (prime factorization is computationally expensive), long private keys, and multiple rounds of cipher transformations, these algorithms will take a very inconvenient amount a time (often over 1 million years) to crack.

 > Quantum computers could, theoretically, crack these ciphers more quickly.
-You can read more about this [here](INSERT LINK).
+You can read more about this [here](https://www.infoworld.com/article/3040991/security/mits-new-5-atom-quantum-computer-could-make-todays-encryption-obsolete.html).
 This technology is still in its infancy, so we probably don't need to worry about encrypted data being compromised in this manner just yet.

 The above example assumes that both parties were able to exchange a secret (in this case "5") ahead of time.
 This is called *symmetric encryption*, since the same secret key is used for both encrypting and decrypting the message.
 On the internet, however, this is often not a viable option - we need a way to send encrypted messages without requiring offline coordination to decide on a shared secret.
 This is where asymmetric encryption comes into play.